How to make these charming aged French pots from any garden pot with paint, paper, and a printer with this simple step-by-step tutorial! ⟹

 - Matte Mod Podge and brush

-- Download your graphic in the reverse format if offered.
+1. Download your graphic in the reverse format if offered.
 If not, you can reverse the design in your photo program.
 Print it onto a sheet of plain white paper.

-3. Apply the matte Mod Podge onto the printed side of the paper.
+3. Apply the matte Mod Podge onto the PRINTED side of the paper.
 Then place the design onto the pot in the desired location.

 4. Smooth the graphic as best you can to work out folds and wrinkles in the design.

-5. Let the design dry overnight.
+5. Let the design dry OVERNIGHT.
 Don’t be tempted to peel away too soon!

 6. After the design is completely dry the next day, spray or wet the paper with water until you can see the design through it.

-7. Rub and roll the top layer of the paper slowly and gently away with your fingers.
-Rewet as needed until you take off the amount of paper you are happy with.
-Bits of the design will come off but that is ok since the look is supposed to be aged.
+Bits of the design will come off but that’s ok since the look is supposed to be aged.
 Just don’t rub off so much of the paper that you remove a lot of the design.

 To avoid this, it helps to roll the paper away in stages and let the paper dry in between so you can really see how much paper is left.
 I let mine dry 3-4 times and just took a little off each time.

-The result…lovely French pots with instant patina!
+The result?
+Lovely French pots with instant patina!

 Absolutely love your blog, your home and YOU!